 One year, two years, maybe even three years or more for those that stick with phones until they fully croak — that’s a whole lot of days and hours spent with a device that barely changes, at least not in ways you might immediately notice.

-That’s why I’m really intrigued by Google’s newly announced “feature drops” initiative for Pixel phones, and why I hope it represents a small step towards making our phones more exciting well beyond launch.
+That’s why I’m really intrigued by Google’s “feature drops” initiative for Pixel phones, and why I hope it represents a small step towards making our phones more exciting well beyond launch.

 What are Pixel Feature Drops?

-For those that missed the news, Google announced in a recent blog post that it would be rolling out a bunch of new features for select Pixel phones in one huge batch.
-This included a very cool Google Photos tweak that lets you add a bokeh-style portrait effect to photos not originally taken in portrait mode.
+For those that missed the news, Google announced in a blog post that it would be rolling out a bunch of new features for select Pixel phones in one huge batch.
+The first drop included a very cool Google Photos tweak that lets you add a bokeh-style portrait effect to photos not originally taken in portrait mode.
 Check it out in the GIF above.

-You can read about all the other additions here, though my real interest isn’t in the specifics, but the structure and intention.
-The post kicks off with a blunt mission statement:
+You can read about all the other additions here and the second drop that followed in March here, though my real interest isn’t in the specifics, but the structure and intention.
+The initial announcement post kicks off with a blunt mission statement:

 Your phone should get better over time.
 Your Pixel automatically updates regularly with fixes and improvements.
 Now, your Pixel will also get bigger updates in new Pixel feature drops.